-We also offers substantial resources on environmental ethics and religion and ethics.
+We also offer substantial resources on environmental ethics and religious and Catholic ethics.

 What is Bioethics?

 MARGARET R. MCLEAN, DIRECTOR OF BIOETHICS AT THE MARKKULA CENTER FOR APPLIED ETHICS, DISCUSSES ETHICS IN GENETICS, HEALTH CARE, ASTROBIOLOGY, AND END OF LIFE ISSUES.

 What is Business Ethics?

 Kirk Hanson discusses the role of business ethics in determining how we act as individuals in business and how we structure our business organizations.

 Research grants, fellowships, internships, and events highlight our offerings for students, faculty, and staff.
 LEARN MORE